FLOATERS AND FLASHES

 Are floaters ever serious?

-notice other symptoms, like the loss of side vision, you should see
+If you notice other symptoms, like the loss of side vision, you should see your ophthalmologist.

 What can be done about floaters?